Saturday, November 29, 2008

 The Slaters (not related in real life) are teenage siblings living in a Corpus Christi trailer park.
 After a run-in with Tubb and friends at a local drive-in, Christian's bike is stolen, then trashed.
 Helen Slater complains to detective Coyote, who initally dismisses the complaint.
 When she presses Tubb's father (Richard Bradford) to pay for the damages, he attempts to rape her.
 In the ensuing scuffle Bradford is shot, and the Slaters go on the lam, eventually taking willing hostage Gordon.
 Meanwhile, Coyote realizes his mistake and media coverage increases after the "abduction", with Billie Jean cutting her long blond locks into a crewcut and releasing a videotape of her demands.
 After teenage girls all over Texas begin cutting their hair to show support for the Slaters' cause, Bradford schemes to profit from the situation.

-The Corpus Christi locations give the film a fresh look, but the film cruises as far as it does on the charisma of the Slaters.
+Corpus Christi locations give the film a fresh look, but it cruises as far as it does on the charisma of the Slaters.
 Green-eyed Helen Slater makes a fetching heroine.
 Unfortunately the twin box office bombs of SUPERGIRL and BILLIE JEAN prematurely ended her opportunities as a big-screen star; only 22, she was relegated to supporting roles (RUTHLESS PEOPLE, THE SECRET OF MY SUCCESS) and occasional straight-to-video leads (HAPPY TOGETHER) going forward.
 Though she reportedly hated the haircut, she's more attractive with it IMO.
 Making his feature debut, Christian Slater also shows star quality.
 He'd be headlining teen flicks of his own within three years of BILLIE JEAN's release.

 The other major problem is the script, which is too contrived and especially too overwrought.
 Helen takes time out from running to save an abused boy in a scene that comes out of left field.
 A crucial revelation at the denouement is similarly illogical, and Helen's decision to cut her hair is inspired by a viewing of SAINT JOAN.
 Just to hammer this very questionable comparison home, a giant replica of Billie Jean is later "burned at the stake" as the centerpiece of a merchandise-feuled bonfire.